From: "Dr. Dale" <

 experience, it is clear that all subjects are therefore within its

 scope.
-Despite the importance of each scientific discipline, they
+Despite the importance of each scientific discipline,

 can be viewed, in essence, as furnishing the foundation for